grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Where to apply

 Passing into constructor is a great solution in cases we want to compose sender with a recipient permanently (i.e. for the lifetime of `Sender`).
-In order to be able to do this, a `Recipient` must, of course, exist before a `Sender` does.
+To be able to do this, a `Recipient` must, of course, exist before a `Sender` does.
 Another less obvious requirement for this composition is that `Recipient` must be usable at least as long as `Sender` is usable.
 In other words, the following is nonsense:

 ```csharp
 sender = new Sender(recipient);